MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/preparing-to-use-umdh.md

 To enable stack trace capturing for a process, use [GFlags](gflags.md) to set the **Create user mode stack trace database** flag for the process.
 This can be done by either of the following methods:

 -   In the GFlags graphical interface, choose the **Image File** tab.
 Type the process name, including the file name extension (for example, Notepad.exe).
-Press the **TAB** key, select **Create user mode stack trace database**, and then click **Apply**.
+Press the **TAB** key, select **Create user mode stack trace database**, and then select **Apply**.

 -   Or, equivalently, use the following GFlags command line, where *ImageName* is the process name (including the file name extension):

     **gflags /i** *ImageName* **+ust**

 By default, the amount of stack trace data that Windows gathers is limited to 32 MB on an x86 processor, and 64 MB on an x64 processor.
-If you must increase the size of this database, choose the **Image File** tab in the GFlags graphical interface, type the process name, press the **TAB** key, check the **Stack Backtrace (Megs)** check box, type a value (in MB) in the associated text box, and then click **Apply**.
+If you must increase the size of this database, choose the **Image File** tab in the GFlags graphical interface, type the process name, press the **TAB** key, check the **Stack Backtrace (Megs)** check box, type a value (in MB) in the associated text box, and then select **Apply**.

 **Note**   Increase this database only when necessary, because it may deplete limited Windows resources.
 When you no longer need the larger size, return this setting to its original value.